leonardofurnielis/labrador/docs/index.rst

 ============================================
-Welcome to Tempest documentation!
+Welcome to Langtxt documentation!
 ============================================

-Tempest is a data library to build context-aware AI applications.
+Langtxt is a data library to build context-aware AI applications.

 .. toctree::
     :hidden: